A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 • Learn about dream sharing groups and my approach.

 We will think together about your background, current situation and past experiences of groups.
 This will help us work out if this type of group is right for you at this time.
+The initial consultation is free.

 If we decide to go ahead, we will schedule some 1:1 sessions to think more about what you would like to achieve from participating in a dream-sharing group and to help you prepare for joining.